junxit/us-congress-bills-114/bill.md

   >     - **(B)** *Required denial of motion* The court shall deny a motion to join an interested party under paragraph (1) if—
   >       - **(i)** the interested party did not timely receive the notice required by paragraph (3); or
   >       - **(ii)** within 30 days after receiving the notice required by paragraph (3), the interested party renounces, in writing and with notice to the court and the parties to the action, any ownership, right, or direct financial interest (as described in paragraph (4)) that the interested party has in the patent or patents at issue.
-  >   - **(3)** *Notice requirement* An interested party may not be joined under paragraph (1) unless it has been provided actual notice, within 30 days after the date on which it has been identified in the initial disclosure provided under section 290(b), that it has been so identified and that such party may therefore be an interested party subject to joinder under this subsection.
+  >   - **(3)** *Notice requirement* An interested party may not be joined under paragraph (1) unless it has been provided actual notice, within 30 days after the expiration of the time period during which a certification under paragraph (4)(B) is required to be filed, that the interested party has been identified in the initial disclosure under section 290(b) and that such party may therefore be an interested party subject to joinder under this subsection.
 Such notice shall be provided by the party who subsequently moves to join the interested party under paragraph (1), and shall include language that—
   >     - **(A)** identifies the action, the parties thereto, the patent or patents at issue, and the pleading or other paper that identified the party under section 290(b); and
   >     - **(B)** informs the party that it may be joined in the action and made subject to paying an award of fees and other expenses under section 285(b) if—
   >       - **(i)** fees and other expenses are awarded in the action against the party alleging infringement of the patent or patents at issue under section 285(a);
   >       - **(ii)** the party alleging infringement is unable to pay the award of fees and other expenses;
   >       - **(iii)** the party receiving notice under this paragraph is determined by the court to be an interested party; and
   >       - **(iv)** the party receiving notice under this paragraph has not, within 30 days after receiving such notice, renounced in writing, and with notice to the court and the parties to the action, any ownership, right, or direct financial interest (as described in paragraph (4)) that the interested party has in the patent or patents at issue.
+  >   - **(4)** *Additional requirements for joinder*
+  >     - **(A)** *Initial statement* This subsection shall not apply to an action unless a party defending against an allegation of infringement of a patent claim files, not later than 14 days before the date on which a scheduling conference is held or the date on which a scheduling order is due under Rule 16(b) of the Federal Rules of Civil Procedure, a statement that such party holds a good faith belief, based on publicly available information and any other information known to such party, that the party alleging infringement has no substantial interest in the subject matter at issue other than asserting the patent in litigation.
+  >     - **(B)** *Certification* This subsection shall not apply to an action if the party alleging infringement files, not later than 45 days after the date on which such party is served with the initial statement described under subparagraph (A), a certification that—
+  >       - **(i)** establishes and certifies to the court, under oath, that such party will have sufficient funds available to satisfy any award of reasonable attorney’s fees and expenses under section 285 if an award is assessed;
+  >       - **(ii)** demonstrates that such party has a substantial interest in the subject matter at issue other than asserting the patent in litigation; or
+  >       - **(iii)** is made under oath that there are no other interested parties.
+  >   - **(5)** *Exception for university technology transfer organizations* This subsection shall not apply to a technology transfer organization whose primary purpose is to facilitate the commercialization of technologies developed by one or more institutions of higher education (as defined in section 101(a) of the Higher Education Act of 1965 (20 U.S.C.
+1001(a))) if such technology transfer organization is alleging infringement on behalf of an entity that would not be subject to this subsection.
-  >   - **(4)** *Interested party defined* In this subsection, the term interested party means a person, other than the party alleging infringement, that—
+  >   - **(6)** *Interested party defined* In this subsection, the term interested party means a person, other than the party alleging infringement, that—
   >     - **(A)** is an assignee of the patent or patents at issue;
   >     - **(B)** has a right, including a contingent right, to enforce or sublicense the patent or patents at issue; or
   >     - **(C)** has a direct financial interest in the patent or patents at issue, including the right to any part of an award of damages or any part of licensing revenue, except that a person with a direct financial interest does not include—
+  >       - **(i)** an employee of the party alleging infringement—
+  >         - **(I)** whose principal source of income or employment is employment with the party alleging infringement; or
+  >         - **(II)** whose sole financial interest in the patent or patents at issue is a salary or hourly wage paid by the party alleging infringement;
-  >       - **(i)** an attorney or law firm providing legal representation in the civil action described in paragraph (1) if the sole basis for the financial interest of the attorney or law firm in the patent or patents at issue arises from the attorney or law firm’s receipt of compensation reasonably related to the provision of the legal representation; or
+  >       - **(ii)** an attorney or law firm providing legal representation in the civil action described in paragraph (1) if the sole basis for the financial interest of the attorney or law firm in the patent or patents at issue arises from the attorney or law firm’s receipt of compensation reasonably related to the provision of the legal representation; or
-  >       - **(ii)** a person whose sole financial interest in the patent or patents at issue is ownership of an equity interest in the party alleging infringement, unless such person also has the right or ability to influence, direct, or control the civil action.
+  >       - **(iii)** a person whose sole financial interest in the patent or patents at issue is ownership of an equity or security interest in the party alleging infringement, unless such person also has the right or ability to direct or control (membership on the board of directors alone is not sufficient to demonstrate such right or ability) the civil action.
+  >   - **(7)** *Substantial interest* In this subsection, the term substantial interest includes an interest in the subject matter of a patent at issue if the party—
+  >     - **(A)** invented the subject matter; or
+  >     - **(B)** commercially practices or implements, made substantial preparations directed particularly to commercially practicing or implementing, or is engaged in research and development in, technology in the field of the subject matter.

-- **(d)** *Discovery limits*
+- **(d)** *Discovery stay*
-  - **(1)** *Amendment* Chapter 29 of title 35, United States Code, is amended by adding at the end the following new section:
+  - **(1)** *Amendment* Chapter 29 of title 35, United States Code, as amended by subsection (a), is further amended by inserting after section 281A (as added by such subsection) the following new section:
-    > ## § 299A.
-Discovery in patent infringement action
+    > ## § 281B.
+Stay of discovery pending a preliminary motion.
     >
-    > - **(a)** *Discovery in patent infringement action* Except as provided in subsections (b) and (c), in a civil action arising under any Act of Congress relating to patents, if the court determines that a ruling relating to the construction of terms used in a patent claim asserted in the complaint is required, discovery shall be limited, until such ruling is issued, to information necessary for the court to determine the meaning of the terms used in the patent claim, including any interpretation of those terms used to support the claim of infringement.
+    > - **(a)** *In general* Except as provided in subsection (d), in an action for patent infringement under section 271 or an action for a declaratory judgement that a patent is invalid or not infringed, discovery shall be stayed if—
+    >   - **(1)** the defendant moves to—
+    >     - **(A)** sever a claim or drop a party for misjoinder under Rule 21 of the Federal Rules of Civil Procedure;
+    >     - **(B)** transfer the action under section 1404(a) of title 28;
+    >     - **(C)** transfer or dismiss the action under section 1406(a) of title 28; or
+    >     - **(D)** dismiss the action pursuant to Federal Rule of Civil Procedure 12(b); and
+    >   - **(2)** such motion is filed within 90 days after service of the complaint and includes a declaration or other evidence in support of the motion.
+    > - **(b)** *Expiration of stay* A stay entered under subsection (a) shall expire when all motions that are the basis for the stay are decided by the court.
+    > - **(c)** *Priority of decision* In an action described in subsection (a), the court shall decide a motion to sever a claim or drop a party for misjoinder under Rule 21 of the Federal Rules of Civil Procedure, to transfer under section 1404(a) to title 28, to transfer or dismiss under 1406(a) of title 28, or to dismiss the action pursuant to Federal Rule of Civil Procedure 12(b) before the earlier of the date on which the court—
+    >   - **(1)** decides any other substantive motion, provided however that the court may decide a question of its own jurisdiction at any time; or
+    >   - **(2)** issues a scheduling order under Rule 16(b) of the Federal Rules of Civil Procedure.
-    > - **(b)** *Discretion To expand scope of discovery*
+    > - **(d)** *Exception*
-    >   - **(1)** *Timely resolution of actions* In the case of an action under any provision of Federal law (including an action that includes a claim for relief arising under section 271(e)), for which resolution within a specified period of time of a civil action arising under any Act of Congress relating to patents will necessarily affect the rights of a party with respect to the patent, the court shall permit discovery, in addition to the discovery authorized under subsection (a), before the ruling described in subsection (a) is issued as necessary to ensure timely resolution of the action.
-    >   - **(2)** *Resolution of motions* When necessary to resolve a motion properly raised by a party before a ruling relating to the construction of terms described in subsection (a) is issued, the court may allow limited discovery in addition to the discovery authorized under subsection (a) as necessary to resolve the motion.
-    >   - **(3)** *Special circumstances* In special circumstances that would make denial of discovery a manifest injustice, the court may permit discovery, in addition to the discovery authorized under subsection (a), as necessary to prevent the manifest injustice.
+    >   - **(1)** *Discovery necessary to decide motion* Notwithstanding subsection (a), the court may allow such discovery as the court determines to be necessary to decide a motion to sever, drop a party, dismiss, or transfer.
-    >   - **(4)** *Actions seeking relief based on competitive harm* The limitation on discovery provided under subsection (a) shall not apply to an action seeking a preliminary injunction to redress harm arising from the use, sale, or offer for sale of any allegedly infringing instrumentality that competes with a product sold or offered for sale, or a process used in manufacture, by a party alleging infringement.
+    >   - **(2)** *Competitive harm* Subsections (a) and (c) shall not apply to an action in which the patentee is granted a preliminary injunction to prevent harm arising from the manufacture, use, sale, offer for sale, or importation of an allegedly infringing product or process that competes with a product or process made, sold, or offered for sale by the patentee.
-    > - **(c)** *Exclusion from discovery limitation* The parties may voluntarily consent to be excluded, in whole or in part, from the limitation on discovery provided under subsection (a) if at least one plaintiff and one defendant enter into a signed stipulation, to be filed with and signed by the court.
-With regard to any discovery excluded from the requirements of subsection (a) under the signed stipulation, with respect to such parties, such discovery shall proceed according to the Federal Rules of Civil Procedure.
+    >   - **(3)** *Consent of the parties* The patentee and an opposing party shall be excluded, in whole or in part, from the limitations of subsections (a) and (c) upon such parties’ filing with the court a signed stipulation agreeing to such exclusion.
+    >   - **(4)** *FDA and biological product application* Subsections (a) and (c) shall not apply to an action that includes a cause of action described under section 271(e)(2).

-  - **(2)** *Conforming amendment* The table of sections for chapter 29 of title 35, United States Code, is amended by adding at the end the following new item:
+  - **(2)** *Conforming amendment* The table of sections for chapter 29 of title 35, United States Code, is amended by inserting after the item relating to section 281A, as added by subsection (a), the following new item:
 - **(e)** *Sense of Congress* It is the sense of Congress that it is an abuse of the patent system and against public policy for a party to send out purposely evasive demand letters to end users alleging patent infringement.
 Demand letters sent should, at the least, include basic information about the patent in question, what is being infringed, and how it is being infringed.
 Any actions or litigation that stem from these types of purposely evasive demand letters to end users should be considered a fraudulent or deceptive practice and an exceptional circumstance when considering whether the litigation is abusive.
 - **(f)** *Demand letters* Section 284 of title 35, United States Code, is amended—
   - **(1)** in the first undesignated paragraph, by striking “Upon finding” and inserting “(a) In general.—Upon finding”;